-Who are the U.S. Financial Regulators, and What Do They Do?
+Who are the U.S. Financial Regulatory Agencies, and What Do They Do?

 The financial system in the United States has a number of regulatory bodies designed to protect consumers and make sure that the system continues to work efficiently.
 Understanding who these regulators are, and what they do, is important.
 These bodies set the rules and standards that financial institutions have to adhere to.